BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 8 (Mi-P)

 Hilda & Gene from Outlaw StarAisha from Outlaw Star

 This series follows the freewheeling Gene Starwind (right in upper left picture, being upfront in his own right) and his young, much more responsible partner Jim Hawking as they acquire the spaceship of the title and set out across space to find adventure, meet interesting people, and try to "hit it big" so they can pay off their mounting debts.
 They take a job from a woman named Rachell Sweet (more new-wave singer name plundering, General?), who turns out to be a pirate named "Hot Ice" Hilda, a tough cookie who takes no guff from Gene (and looks delectable in aerobics-style cotton underwear dB); I might add that, if you wanna fry your eyes nicely, there's a scene with her and Gene in the original manga that you definitely don't want to miss).
 As a result of a complication, Gene winds up acquiring an advanced Grappler Ship and an bio-android named Melfina, who is born out of a cold-sleep crate.
 One of the interesting "people" our heroes encounter is Aisha, the Ambassador Plenipotentiary of the Ctarl-Ctarl Empire.
 The Ctarl-Ctarl are a fierce race, best described as a cross between a tiger and a human.
-Ms. Clanclan is introduced in the second episode with a slow upward pan that doesn't start at her face, if ya know what I mean.
+Ms. Clanclan is introduced in the second episode with a slow upward pan that doesn't start at her face, and ya know what I mean.
 She's vicious at the worst of times (and highly irritable at the best), and throws her weight around a lot; just see the fifth episode.
-She's the comic relief of the series, and one of my favourite characters in a series where there really aren't any I don't like.
+She's the comic relief of the series, and one of my favourite characters in a series where there really aren't any I don't like (villains aside, of course).

 Urt from Outlaw StarUrt's aides from Outlaw StarHamushi from Outlaw Star